 How To Be Your Best Self

 Trying to figure yourself out can be a challenge.
-After all, you know yourself better than anyone, but you are also the best at making excuses for yourself.
+After all, you know yourself better than anyone, but you are also the best at making excuses for bad habits and unhealthy choices.
 We all do it!

 Becoming the best version of you is a process.
 It isn’t something anyone does overnight and it isn’t something anyone can do without having gone through some challenging times.
 If everything was always sunshine and rainbows, how could you possibly know who you are?

 That said, if you want to be the best version of yourself, you need to set that intention.
-It is time to give up the excuses and any victimizations that you might carry and really try to figure it out.
+It is time to give up the excuses, damaging current beliefs, and any victimizations that you might carry, and really try to figure it out.
+Go on a journey of authentic self-discovery.
 Because the truth is, being the best you is also completely up to you.

 Get Out Of Your Comfort Zone

-There are many ways to begin your own path to personal growth, but the first step is moving yourself out of your comfort zone.
+There are many ways to begin your own path to personal growth, but the first step is moving out of your comfort zone.
 A comfort zone is called that for a reason – there are no new challenges because it remains the status quo.
 It makes total sense to want to experience life through the lens of walking around with a security blanket, but the flip side of that often includes bad behavior, negative self-talk, and false beliefs.
-We all know they’re there lingering, but it’s just easier to keep on going that way.
+We all know they’re there lingering – we can be our own worst enemies – but it’s just easier to keep on going that way.

 It’s time to make a change!
 It is time for you to decide to be your best friend and drive yourself out of the current version of you so that you can use those tough times and small wins to their full potential.

 It may be cliché, but one of the best things that you can do to help yourself is to help others.
 When you make a conscious effort to assist different people, you will see the rewards within yourself.